ikappas/vscode-phpcs/phpcs/README.md

 Once phpcs is installed, you can proceed to install the vscode-phpcs plugin if it is not yet installed.

 > **NOTE:** This plugin will detect whether your project has been set up to use phpcs via composer and use the project specific `phpcs` over the system-wide installation of `phpcs` automatically.
+This feature requires that both composer.json and composer.lock file exist in your workspace root or the `phpcs.composerJsonPath` in order to check for the composer dependency.
+If you wish to bypass this feature you can set the `phpcs.executablePath` configuration setting.

 ### System-wide Installation